0xTycoon/punksceo/README.md

 ### Credits
 - LP Staking based on code from SushiSwap's MasterChef.sol
 - ERC20 & SafeMath based on lib from OpenZeppelin

+### Versions and disclosure

+This repository contains vulnerability discovered and disclosed by twitter.com/alphasoups (The vulnerability was with the MasterChefV2 callback implementation)

+The `cigtoken-deployed-contract` branch contains the old cig.sol version which was deployed.

+Fortunatelly, the deployed cigtoken.eth contract is not exploitable, however care should be taken that you do not use that branch if you fork it.